groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/java/metadata/company/dotx.md

       content_left: |
         You can replace all or specific metadata in the document with empty (blank or minimal) values using EraseMetadataRedaction class.
 Following code shows how you can filter and then remove a metadata property from a DOTX document.The example below blanks out all properties of the document:

-      title_right: "How to Erase DOTX Metadata"
+      title_right: "How to Erase Company Metadata"
       content_right: |
         * Create an instance of [Redactor](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction/Redactor) class & upload DOTX file
         * Create an instance of [MetadataSearchRedaction](https://apireference.groupdocs.com/redaction/java/com.groupdocs.redaction.redactions/MetadataSearchRedaction) class to remove metadata of the document